Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/access-query-page.md

 ### Chart results

-The Query page also supports charting results.
-An analyst can:
+Kimiko can visualize the chart results of the query by clicking on the **Chart** tab to see:
 - Select the chart type and columns to visualize.
 - Choose from **line chart, bar chart, or scatterplot**.

 <Lightbox src="/img/docs/query-page/qp-chart.jpg" width="95%" title="Query page Chart tab" />

-## Query history
+### Query history

-The Query page also supports query history, which allows you to view the history of queries and their statuses (like Success, Error, Pending).
-You can also select a query to re-run to view the results.
+Kimiko can also view the history of queries and their statuses (like Success, Error, Pending) using the **Query history** icon.
+They can also select a query to re-run to view the results.

 The query history is stored indefinitely.